MFTabriz/slabcc/manual.rst

 Test set
 --------

 You can download a complete test set including input files, input parameters and expected output `here <https://doi.org/10.5281/zenodo.1323558>`_!
+Bitwise reproducibility of the results is not guaranteed across the different versions.

 ============
 Installation